jamietre/CsQuery/documentation/output.md

-###Output from CsQuery
+### Output from CsQuery

 There are a number of ways to produce output from CsQuery, and a set of associated object models for controlling how output is formatted.
+This document details the objects and methods used for rendering output.

 #### Render and RenderSelection